Healthy Recipes Blog

 Jump to Recipe Review Recipe

 These keto crepes are made with coconut flour.
-They are light and tasty, and their flavor is pleasantly neutral, so you can fill them with sweet or savory fillings.
-You can even make them ahead of time and refrigerate them, making weekday breakfasts a breeze!
+Their flavor is pleasantly neutral, so you can fill them with sweet or savory fillings.

 I always loved crepes.
-I love their light texture and how you can fill them with delicious fillings.
-When I was a kid, my dad used to make pannenkoeken, which are essentially thick Dutch crepes.
-I loved those, too!
-After transitioning to a low-carb diet, I wanted to make a version I could still enjoy.
-These crepes are delicious, and their texture is nice and light.
+My Dutch-born dad used to make pannenkoeken, which are essentially thick Dutch crepes.
+After transitioning to a low-carb diet, I developed this recipe for keto crepes.
+They are delicious, and their texture is nice and light.
 Their neutral flavor means you can fill them with anything you like.
+You can make them ahead of time and refrigerate them, making weekday breakfasts a breeze!

 Ingredients